 (3) For the purpose of accepting delivery of potatoes on behalf of the Corporation, the Corporation may under section 19(3) appoint persons as agents for the time being, and whilst the appointment subsists delivery of potatoes to such an agent shall be taken to be delivery to the Corporation.

 [Section 24 amended by No. 96 of 1985 s.
-22; No. 11 of 1995 ss.12 and 32.]
+22; No. 11 of 1995 s.
+12 and 32.]

 25. Permits that the Corporation may grant, and exemptions